andrew henderson menu

 It seems like a simple list, and it is, but there are just a few extra criteria within these qualifications.

-Your documentation of sufficient funds must show liquid assets at your disposal of about €40,000 per adult and €10,000 per child under 18 years.
+Your documentation of sufficient funds must show liquid assets at your disposal of about €40,000.
 These assets must be shown in a statement of an account from an Austrian or major international bank.

-To apply for residence as a key manager, you must be appointed as a manager of an Austrian-based company and make a minimum salary of €2,500 EUR per month.
+To apply for residence as a key manager, you must be appointed as a manager of an Austrian-based company and make a minimum salary of €2,500 per month.
 It takes about three months for this route of application to be processed.

 Once you become a resident, the renewal process is straightforward.

 After about five years of temporary residence in the country, you can earn permanent residence.
-If you want, you can easily apply for Austrian citizenship after ten years of permanent residence.
+If you want, you can apply for Austrian citizenship after ten years of permanent residence.
 Austrian residence gives you visa-free access to all Schengen States.

 The cost of a residence permit is roughly €120 per adult and €75 per child, plus the proof of funds and monthly salary.
 It can take up to three months for the permit to be approved.